mcmire/delayed_job_web/README.markdown

-About this Fork
+About This Fork
 ===============

-This fork by [@mcmire][2] adds Rails 2.x support, and also removes the "enqueued" tab from the UI (because I didn't see a need for it).
+This fork by [@mcmire][2] adds Rails 2.x support, and also repurposes the "enqueued" tab as an "all jobs" tab.
 I also updated the README below.

 ---